 convertpw4qmc out/Pt.save/data-file-schema.xml -o qmcpackWavefunction.h5

-This requires providing reference states and sometimes needs extra tuning for heavy elements.
+the input formats.
+This requires providing reference states and often needs extra tuning for heavy elements.
+To avoid ghost

-To make the self-consistent calculation converge, the density mixing parameter may need to be reduced
+self-consistent calculation converge, the density mixing parameter may need to be reduced via the

 For example, for a sodium atom with a neon core, the reference state would be “1s(1).”